1994 Progress Party national convention: Before 1994

 The 1993 national convention was harmonic.
 The newspaper Verdens Gang remarked that both "the libertarians and the populists cheered" after Carl I. Hagen's speeches.
-Jan Simonsen stepped down as deputy leader, and Ellen Wibe succeeded him, being one of the very few women in the Progress Party's leadership.
+Jan Simonsen stepped down as deputy leader, and Ellen Wibe succeeded him, being one of the few women in the Progress Party's leadership.

 There were some tensions, however.
 Finn Thoresen left the party in November 1992, and later formed New Future Coalition Party.
 More importantly, because of disagreements in 1992 and 1993, pertaining to libertarianism in general and especially the European Union question, several libertarians that had entered the Progress Party in the 1980s ceased their activity in the party.
 MPs Tor Mikkel Wara and Petter Bjørheim announced their intentions to leave politics after the end of their terms, as did Pål Atle Skjervengen.
 Jan Erik Fåne tried to win renomination, but the nomination meeting in Akershus put traditionalist Fridtjof Frank Gundersen on top of the ballot.
 Fåne was offered the second spot, but pulled out.
 Eight months later it turned out that holding the second spot on the ballot did indeed give a Parliament seat.

 The issue of libertarianism became more pressing in the campaign for the 1993 Norwegian parliamentary election, when Carl I. Hagen said to Verdens Gang that he did not support cutting the income tax.
 This was not in line with official party policy, and Hagen did not confer with the party, stating that "I had to take an independent initiative".
 Ellen Wibe openly criticized the statement, so did former MP and tax spokesperson Steinar Maribo.
 The tax statement was later seen as the most important factor contributing to the growing Hagen—liberalist schism.
 In the election the Progress Party won ten seats, down from 22 in the 1989 election.

 1 = Left the Progress Party as a result of the convention.